 The hallmarks of pastoral land use and livelihood strategies in these environments are mobility, flexibility, and reciprocity (Fernandez-Gimenez, 2000; Niamir-Fuller and Turner, 1999).
 Mobility enables herders to access a diverse array of resources during the annual production cycle and to exploit patchy and temporally variable environments.
-Reciprocal social relationships at different scales (household, locality, region) support mobile and flexible resource management strategies by facilitating access to emergency pastures, transportation, or other key productive resources in exchange for reciprocal resource access privileges, labor, goods, bureaucratic or market access, or other social or political favors.
+Reciprocal social relationships at different scales (household, locality, region) support mobile and flexible resource management strategies by facilitating access to emergency pastures, transportation, or other key productive resources in exchange for reciprocal resource access privileges, labor, goods, bureaucratic or market access, or other social or political favors.2

 The paradox of pastoral land tenure stems from pastoralists' needs for secure use rights that accommodate this flexibility.
 Security ensures that conserved resources (such as winter or dry-season pastures) will be there when needed, while flexibility ensures that alternative resources can be accessed in emergencies.
 Security depends on clearly defined territorial boundaries and group membership, and the ability to enforce them, while flexibility tends to require permeable and elastic spatial and social boundaries.
 These features make the codification of tenure and delineation of spatial and social boundaries within pastoral areas problematic (Lane, 1998; Scoones, 1995; UNSO/UNDP, 1994; Vedeld, 1994) and raise questions about how common property theory applies to arid and environmentally variable rangelands.
-Are there ways to achieve tenure security that don't require strict social and spatial boundary delineation?
-Can self-regulation be successful in the absence of defined boundaries?
+Are there ways to achieve tenure security that don't require strict social and spatial boundaries?